From Garden Experiment to Daily Peach Persimmon Smoothie Ritual

 How Nutrients Work Together in This Smoothie

-Both fruits contain beta-carotene, which your body converts to vitamin A for immune support.
-Persimmons also have antioxidants that help your body handle everyday stress.
-I add Greek yogurt or a splash of coconut milk because the healthy fats help your body absorb certain vitamins more effectively which is something I learned from reading nutrition articles.
+Both fruits contain beta-carotene for immune support.
+I add Greek yogurt or coconut milk because the healthy fats help your body absorb vitamins more effectively.

 Protein Options for Your Peach Persimmon Smoothie